 The amount of correspondence is extensive: in addition to personal correspondence, there is that related to creating compositions, organising festivals, and recordings, but also letters from fans, cards, and invitations.

-Arvo Pärt has been awarded over eighty honorary titles or awards, and the composer has given the relevant documents and objects to the archive.
+Arvo Pärt has been awarded over ninety honorary titles or awards, and the composer has given the relevant documents and objects to the archive.
 The collection also includes the composer’s furniture, gifts, and works dedicated to him.

 The archive contains published records of Arvo Pärt’s music.
 The audio and video recordings in the archive are digital or in various formats – for example, magnetic tape of different dimensions and dating back to different times, film tape, VHS, DVD, and many more.
 The collection also includes private recordings of rehearsals, concerts and interviews made by the composer’s family members, interpreters, researchers, or journalists.